VVictorChen/CVHealthEva/README.md

 # CVHealthEva

 The CVHealthEva is a python package that assists doctors to evaluate individual cardiovascular status.
-Users can use it to calculate the cardiovascular age, absolute risk score（ARS）and relative risk score (RRS) of individuals.
+Users can use it to calculate the  absolute risk score（ARS）and relative risk score (RRS) of individuals.

 ## Installation and the matters needing attention